-Section 1-307, Course Load.
+Section 1-307.
+Course Load.

 - (a) Regular Division Student.
 The normal academic course load for a Regular Division Student (as defined in § 1-101) is 12 to 16 credit hours per semester.
 Student status is fixed as of the first day of the third week of classes. - (b) Extended Division Student.
 The normal academic course load for an Extended Division Student (as defined in §1-101) is 8 to 11 credit hours per semester.
 Student status is fixed as of the first day of the third week of classes. - (c) Part Time (Flexible) Schedule Student.
 Students may register for less than 8 credits only after completion of the first year, and only with the permission of the Office of Student Affairs.
 Permission to register for part time status will be granted only in extraordinary circumstances.

 Permission must be obtained each semester a student wishes to be on a part time schedule.
-No overloads will be permitted. - Dean's Reg. §1.307-1.
+No overloads will be permitted.

+Dean's Reg. §1.307-1.
 General Rule.
 Regular Division Students may enroll in up to 16 credits without the approval of the Office of Student Affairs.
 Extended Division Students may enroll in up to 11 credits without the approval of the Office of Student Affairs.
 Ordinarily a Regular Division Student must enroll in a minimum of 12 credits and an Extended Division Student must enroll in a minimum of 8 credits.
-Course load limitations for the summer term are established by §1-312. - Dean's Reg. §1.307-2.
-Underload in Last Semester.
-A regular division student may file a request to underload pursuant to §1-307 only for the semester in which the student plans to graduate.
-The request to underload will be granted only if satisfactory completion of the proposed course schedule will yield the academic credits needed to ensure graduation in that semester.
+Course load limitations for the summer term are established by §1-312.